 Share what people want to read

-This may seem obvious, but many treat Twitter as a place to just promote their own agenda.
+This may seem obvious, but many treat Twitter as a place to just promote their own agenda rather than focusing on community building on Twitter.
 It is important to remember that your customers do not care about your schedule.
 Instead, focus on delivering content that will engage, content that your specific audience wants.
 Use pictures with motivational phrases, people love it, and the chance to share is too big.
 It’s important to note that this type of content cannot generate direct sales, but it can help create a community that you like and trust.
 This, consequently, can increase sales for your business.

 Get involved in Twitter